videoalchemy/JugglingMolecules/README.md

 - [] Create an array of PImages, each containing the previous frame to create a 5 sec sample of dancer + depth.  then rotate along the z-axis (see La Danse Kinect on vimeo).
 - [] How will CenterPiece-SpiroLight interact with the dancer's body?
 	- blendMode(ADD)
 - [] dancer is mask for reference image

-- [] upload diagrams
-- [] PNGs with Alpha Layer for particles AND for ellipses of spiroLight.
-- **Kinect Ideas**
-	- [] Kinect:  Users Center of Mass linked to spiroCenter Location
-	- [] Kinect: User's horizontal distance informs the spiroCenter's gravitational constant

 ###Code:
 - Use createGraphics() to return a PGraphics object.
 Unlike the main drawing surface, this surface retains transparency!
 That means SpiroLight can fade without fading the particle system